 With my oven, it took approximately 14 minutes for the top of the marshmallows to get that nice toasted brown top!

-Using oven mitts, very carefully remove the skillet from the oven and place onto a trivet, a thick potholder, or your stove top to cool for 5 minutes.
+Using oven mitts, (again, leave this step to an adult) very carefully remove the skillet from the oven and place onto a trivet, a thick potholder, or your stove top to cool for 5 minutes.

 After the 5 minute wait, you may then serve it up!

 Just be careful, because you might get knocked over and pushed aside as everybody grabs their graham cracker and begins digging in!